The Best Glazed Ham Roast – A Perfect Holiday Meal

 When cooking a glazed ham, the cooking time is a crucial factor to ensure that the ham is perfectly cooked and ready to be enjoyed.
 The cooking time will vary depending on the type and size of the ham you choose for your special occasion.

-For instance, if you’re using a spiral ham, boneless ham, bone-in ham, or any other type of pre-cooked ham, the cooking time will be relatively shorter since they are already partially cooked.
-You’ll need to warm them up and apply the glaze to achieve that beautiful golden finish.
-Typically, for a 10-pound ham, the cooking time should be around 10-15 minutes per pound at a recommended oven temperature of 325°F (163°C).
+If you're using a spiral ham, boneless ham, bone-in ham, or any other type of pre-cooked ham, the cooking time will be shorter since they are already partially cooked.
+You'll need to warm them up and apply the glaze to achieve that beautiful golden finish.

-Now, if you decide to go with a fresh ham or an uncooked ham, the cooking time will be a bit longer.
 A fresh ham requires thorough cooking to reach a safe internal temperature.
 For a 10-pound fresh ham, you might need to cook it for about 20 minutes per pound at the same oven temperature of 325°F (163°C).

 - Resting Period: Once the ham reaches the safe internal temperature (145°F or 63°C for fully cooked ham, 160°F or 71°C for fresh or uncooked ham), remove it from the oven.
 Let it rest for about 10 minutes before carving.
 This resting period allows the juices to redistribute, resulting in a juicy and succulent ham.